-- 1. Reporting entity
+1. Reporting entity

 - 2. Basis of preparation

 - 3. Significant accounting policies

-- 4. Determination of fair values
+- Determination of fair values 4

 - 5. Financial risk management

 - 6. Segment information

 - 7. Commissions and other income

 - 8. Other income

-- 9. Other expenses
+- 9. Other expenses and employee costs

-- 10. Employee costs
+- 10. Auditors' remuneration

-- 11. Auditors' remuneration
+- 11. Finance income and expenses

-- 12. Finance income and expenses
+- 12. Income tax

-- 13. Income tax
+- 13. Cash and cash equivalents

-- 14. Cash and cash equivalents
+- 14. Trade and other receivables

-- 15. Trade and other receivables
+- 15. Other asset

 - 16. Contract assets

 - 17. Property, plant and equipment & Intangibles

 - 18. Loans and advances

 - 19. Investment in associate

 - 20. Trade and other payables

 - 21. Interest-bearing liabilities

 - 22. Employee benefits

 - 23. Provisions

 - 24. Contract liability

 - 25. Leases

 - 26. Capital and reserves

 - 27. Earnings per share

 - 28. Share based payments

 - 29. Financial instruments

 - 30. Group entities

 - 31. Parent entity

 - 32. Capital and other commitments

 - 33. Contingencies

 - 34. Related parties

 - 35. Subsequent events

-Reporting entity
+1. Reporting entity

-The Consolidated Financial Statements for the financial year ended 30 June 2020 comprise Australian Finance Group Ltd (the 'Company'), which is a 'for-profit-entity' and a Company domiciled in Australia and its subsidiaries (together referred to as the 'Group') and the Group's interest in associates and jointly controlled entities.
+The Consolidated Financial Statements for the financial year ended 30 June 2021 comprise Australian Finance Group Limited (the 'Company'), which is a for profit entity and a Company domiciled in Australia and its subsidiaries (together referred to as the 'Group') and the Group's interest in associates and jointly controlled entities.
 The Group's principal activities in the course of the financial year were mortgage origination and lending.
 The Company's principal place of business is 100 Havelock Street, West Perth, Western Australia.

-Basis of preparation
+2. Basis of preparation

-Statement of compliance
+) Statement of compliance